Torticollis & Head Shape Support

 Understanding Torticollis & Head Shape

-Torticollis is commonly described as tightness or imbalance in the neck muscles, often showing up as a head tilt or a preference for turning the head to one side.
-While it’s most noticeable at the neck, torticollis reflects how the entire body is organizing movement and posture, not just one muscle or area.
+Torticollis (clinically known as congenital muscular torticollis) is commonly described as tightness or imbalance in the neck muscles, often showing up as a head tilt or a preference for turning the head to one side.
+While it's most noticeable at the neck, torticollis reflects how the entire body is organizing movement and posture, not just one muscle or area.

 When a baby consistently rests or moves in the same positions, these full-body patterns can also contribute to head shape differences, including plagiocephaly (flattening on one side of the head).